-He bought his first camera at a pawnshop in Searde in 1937 and aught himself how to see it.
+He bought his first camera at a pawnshop in Seattle in 1937 and taught himself how to use it.
 Returning to the Minneapolis area where he had lived for a time, he scouted work shooting for local department stores.
 All except one rebuffed him.

-This, as it happened, was Frank Murphy, the most fashionable bourique in the city, a shop with a running fournain, a resident parrot and a clientel that ran to women from the Pillsbury, Ordway and Dayton dynasties and who relied on the buyers there to supply them with things like "relephone tesses," for those who considered it unseemly to take calls in dishabille.
+This, as it happened, was Frank Murphy, the most fashionable boutique in the city, a shop with a running fountain, a resident parrot and a clientele that ran to women from the Pillsbury, Ordway and Dayton dynasties and who relied on the buyers there to supply them with things like "telephone cresses," for those who considered it unseemly to take calls in dishabille.

-By legend, it was the owner's wife, Madeleine, who insisted that her husband in the friedging photographer despite his inexperience, for reasons never made clear.
-The bet paid off, though, since the images Mr. Parks produced promptly resulted in more work, a local exhibition and a telephone call from Marya Louis, then the wife phone call from Marva Louis, then the wife of the world heavyweight boxing champion, Joe Louis, who encouraged him to relocate to Chicago, where he began taking portraits
+By legend, it was the owner's wife, Madeleine, who insisted that her husband hire the fledgling photographer despite his inexperience, for reasons never made clear.
+The bet paid off, though, since the images Mr. Parks produced promptly resulted in more work, a local exhibition and a telephone call from Marva Louis, then the wife the world heavyweight boxing champion.
+As passengers have done everywhere and always, those on the North Coast Limited phone call from Marva Louis, then the wife of the world heavyweight boxing champion, Joe Louis, who encouraged him to relocate to Chicago, where he began taking portraits professional in this frame from a 1968 contact sheet for "CBS Reports: The Weapons of Gordon Parks"; and Mr. Parks, ever stylish, in a Stetson and denim jacket on the set of his autobiographical film, "The Learning Tree."